5.1 Thesis plan

 • Find out what ethical questions relate to your thesis and explain how you are seeking to resolve them.
 Use the literature on research ethics when examining questions relating to the ethics and reliability of your development work or research.

-• Sort out any matters relating to information confidentiality.
+• Sort out possible confidentiality matters

 6 Schedule plan for the thesis phases